HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/common/grant_access.md

 ---
 id: wcm_dev_items_access
-title: Granting users or groups access to an item
+title: Granting Access to an Item
 ---

 # Granting users or groups access to an item